-More than 15,000 dryer fires occur each year across North America, and many of these can be traced back to crumpled vent pipes that trapped tinder-dry lint.
+More than 15,000 dryer fires occur each year across North America, and many of these can be traced back to crumpled vent pipes that trap tinder-dry lint.
 And in the case of gas-fired dryers, bad vents even pose the hazard of carbon monoxide making its way into your home.
 Both ends of most dryer vents usually beg for an upgrade, and I’ve discovered several pieces of hardware that make safety and quality easier to achieve.
 One piece gets worked into the wall, and you can see it below.

 The first piece of hardware I like is something called the Dryer Box (561-743-8696).
 It’s a stamped steel tray that creates a recess within the wall behind your dryer.
 Smooth, low-friction steel dryer ducting ends inside the box, creating a safe zone where the flexible ducting that connects to your dryer remains protected.
 You can even push your dryer right up against the wall and the flexible ducting remains unharmed.
 The product is made in the U.S., and widely available in other countries.
 Dryer Box is shallow enough that it can be recessed into a 2×6 wall, but as I said don’t install it in an exterior wall in a cold climate.
 There’s simply not enough room behind the box for insulation.